Alpesh-hash/Backpropagation_tutorial/README.md

 # Backpropagation_tutorial
 Backpropagation tutorial
-# Backpropagation Demystified: From Theory to Neural Network Training in Practice
+# Backpropagation: The Learning Engine of Neural Networks
 This repository contains the code and report for my tutorial:

 > **“What are the roles of forward propagation and backpropagation, and how do they work together to make neural networks learn?”**